As an Amazon Associate I earn from qualifying purchases.

 The Best Belly Band Holster for Fat Guys

-If you are a really big guy, you’ll probably be bummed to find out that there isn’t a belly band holster on the market that will fit you.
+If you are a really big guy, you’ll probably be bummed to find out that there isn’t a belly band holster on the market that will fit you (short of a custom-made option).
 However, if your belly circumference is under 54″, there is an awesome option that will meet your needs!
 Ghost Concealment is a relatively new company that is dedicated to creating highly functional but comfortable holsters at a great price.
 This holster provides a spot that will fit almost any size of gun, as well as an extra magazine.
 The fabric is still sturdy enough to prevent accidental discharge while remaining extremely comfortable!

 Not only is the material comfortable and breathable, but its sturdy velcro closures will keep all but the heaviest guns firmly in place.
 And if you don’t need the added security of the quick snap release strap?
 Simply snip the entire thing off with scissors without affecting the integrity of the holster!